IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 24 Oct 10:33:01 - [info] Started flows
 </pre>

-Once you have started Node-RED, the server is running on port 1880.
+Once you have started *Node-RED*, the server is running on port 1880.
 Open a web browser and visit the following URL to open the editor: http://localhost:1880

 *Nodes* are available in the palette on the left-hand side of the screen.
 Users build "message flows" by dragging the nodes from the left-hand panel and dropping them on the grid.
 Nodes on the grid can be connected together with "wires" to exchange messages.

-Notice that if you want more documentation for Node-RED, the project website has excellent information here: http://nodered.org/docs/
+Notice that if you want more documentation for *Node-RED*, the project website has excellent information here: http://nodered.org/docs/

 ## "Hello World" with Node-RED